psavine42/fun-with-dnc/README.md

         python run.py --act plan --iters 1000  --ret_graph 0 --opt_at problem --save opt_problem_plan --n_phases 20

  We humans would think about the problem in terms of actions and type, so I thought the first thing the DNC would start getting correct would be the (Action, typeofthing1, typeofthing2, typeofthing3) 'tuple', since those must be correct in order to reliably get the instance correct.
 This was indeed the case as can be seen on the 'accuracies' plots during training.
 By the scemantics of the problem, the last 'type' is always Airplane, so that goes to 100% accuracy immediately.
 The next chunk of 1/3td of the training bumps up the types to 0.9-1.0 range.
 Only then does the loss for the entities themselves start dropping consistently.
+Even then, the ent1 and ent3 were coupled, which in the logic of the problem...

 ### Question Answering
 Another task that would be interesting I figured would be to give the DNC a problem (initial state, and goal), then make some moves, and ask where a certain Cargo is (which airport is it in? is it in a plane? which plane?).
 This did not work too well.
 See the run.py train_qa function.